Insprill/dotfiles/README.md

 # dotfiles
-The dotfiles I use on Arch... btw.
+The dotfiles I use on Arch... btw (and Windows).

 All files are managed with [chezmoi](https://www.chezmoi.io/).
 You can read their documentation [here](https://www.chezmoi.io/install/).